Short Bio

 Selected Ten Publications (updated as of December 2024)

 Y. Wu, W. Maass.
 “A simple model for Behavioral Time Scale Synaptic Plasticity (BTSP) provides content addressable memory with binary synapses and one-shot learning.”
 Nature Communications, 2025.
+(Featured paper)

 Y. Wu, L. Deng, et al. “Adaptive spatiotemporal neural networks through complementary hybridization.”
 Nature Communications, 2024, 15(1): 7355.
-(Featured papers)
+(Featured paper)

 F. Yu# Y. Wu# (#Equal Contribution), M. Song#, et al. “Brain-inspired multimodal hybrid neural network for robot place recognition”, Science Robotics, May 2023.
 (Cover paper)